sjefvanleeuwen/blockchain-hackathon/doc/tutorials/claims-on-the-blockchain.md

   Citizens that are part of the social care act need products and services to be self reliant For <span style='color:#800000; font-weight:bold; '>this</span> they receive endorsements from district nurses and their township

-<span style='color:#e34adc; '>Scenario:</span> Obtain product endorsment
+<span style='color:#e34adc; '>Scenario:</span> Obtain product endorsement
     Given <span style='color:#800000; '>"</span><span style='color:#0000e6; '>Richard</span><span style='color:#800000; '>"</span> <span style='color:#603000; '>gets</span> an indication <span style='color:#800000; font-weight:bold; '>for</span> the social care act from <span style='color:#800000; '>"</span><span style='color:#0000e6; '>Bob</span><span style='color:#800000; '>"</span>
       And <span style='color:#800000; '>"</span><span style='color:#0000e6; '>Eline</span><span style='color:#800000; '>"</span> gives an endorsement <span style='color:#800000; font-weight:bold; '>for</span> product <span style='color:#800000; '>"</span><span style='color:#0000e6; '>Electric Bike</span><span style='color:#800000; '>"</span>
      When <span style='color:#800000; '>"</span><span style='color:#0000e6; '>Jahir</span><span style='color:#800000; '>"</span> asks <span style='color:#800000; font-weight:bold; '>if</span> the endorsement is valid
      Then the result should be <span style='color:#800000; '>"</span><span style='color:#0000e6; '>True</span><span style='color:#800000; '>"</span>
 </pre>
 When we break this down, civil servant Bob should verify the first claim by Richard.
-He then gets access to services rendered to him under the ssocial care act.
+He then gets access to services rendered to him under the social care act.
 District Nurse Eline can verify Richard's claim and give him a prescription the product can then be delivered by Jahir which can then verify Richard's claim that a registered Nurse has given him the prescription.